AlfredA93/pf-api/README.md

 |Likes API App|Like Serializers|Create LikeSerializer class with 'owner' as ReadOnlyField.
 Add duplication validation|Must Have|
 |Likes API App|	Like Views|	Create LikeList and LikeDetail views.
 Add permission_classes to only allow users to change their own data|Must Have|

-### Project Goal (backend) <a name="goals-be"></a>

-The goal of the backend API is to create a fully functional API which supplies data for a frontend react app.
-The admins will be able to post, update and delete posts/comments/likes/bookmarks and follows within the development environment of the API (when debug is set to True).
-Outside of the development environment, Users will be able to do the same from the frontend react app accessing the API which serves JSON data directly to the frontend.

 ### Scope (backend) <a name="scope-be"></a>
 Our scope for this project is small and aims to cover the basic functionality of what a social media application needs, this is due to having a short timeframe to meet the deadline for this project.
 The project would be further developed upon post-production.

 The whole project needs to be fulfilled within 19 days, therefore the API would need to be finished within 5-6 days (realistically), to allow more time spent on the frontend React app (8-9 days), allowing a minimum of 3-4 days for README documentation to be fulfilled at the end.
-Taking this into account,  I applied labels of 'Could Have', 'Should Have' and 'Must Have' to give priority to the tasks set out in the [PhotoFootprint GitHub Project](https://github.com/users/AlfredA93/projects/6).
+We needed to be flexible with the needs of the project due to the set deadline, which was why I applied labels of 'Could Have', 'Should Have' and 'Must Have' to give priority to the tasks set out in the [PhotoFootprint GitHub Project](https://github.com/users/AlfredA93/projects/6).
+This meant that we had the core functionality of what we needed, but also allowed us to be flexible and address any bugs or errors if/when they arose.

 The API will have appropriate apps to fulfil the following tasks:
 - CRUD functionality on Posts **(Must Have)**